AtlasPlato/logstash-filter-ldap/README.md

 ### Memory Buffer

 This buffer **store** data fetched from the LDAP server **in RAM**, and can be configured with two parameters:
-- cache_memory_duration: duration (in s) before a cache entry is refreshed if hit.
+- *cache_memory_duration*: duration (in s) before a cache entry is refreshed if hit.
-- cache_memory_size: number of tuple (identifier, attributes) that the buffer can contains.
+- *cache_memory_size*: number of tuple (identifier, attributes) that the buffer can contains.

+Older cache values than your TTL will be removed from cache.

+## Persistant cache buffer

+For the only buffer for now, you will be able to save it to disk periodically.

+Some specificities :
+  - for *the memory cache*, TTL will be reset

+Two parameters are required:
+  - *disk_cache_filepath*: path on disk of this backup
+  - *disk_cache_schedule*: schedule (every X time unit) of this backup.
+Please check [here](https://github.com/floraison/fugit) for the syntax of this parameter.

 ## Development